-• A resident who is hospitalized at another facility prior to the outbreak should not be transferred back to the facility until the outbreak is declared over.
+A resident who is hospitalized at another facility prior to the outbreak is not recommended to be transferred back to the facility until the outbreak is declared over.
 If there are extenuating circumstances, an outbreak facility/site may initiate discussion with the Public Health Outbreak Team to further assess the specific situation.

 If an admission/transfer to a site must occur during a GI illness outbreak at the site, following the assessment of the circumstances and consultation with the Public Health Outbreak Team.
-HCW/staff should collaborate with the acute care contact before the resident is discharged.
-The resident should not be transferred until the site HCW can ensure that the resident/ guardian has information on risks associated with the outbreak and consents to the transfer.
+HCW/staff are recommended to collaborate with the acute care contact before the resident is discharged.
+The resident is not recommended to be transferred until the site HCW can ensure that the resident/ guardian has information on risks associated with the outbreak and consents to the transfer.